Home / Morocco Photography Tour

 We drop participants at the Marrakech airport, or in the Medina (for those not departing today).

-Who is this tour designed for?
+Who is the Wild Morocco photography tour designed for?

-By travelling in Winter, we won’t share those places with many other visitors, which will make the photography even more enjoyable.
+By travelling in Winter, we won’t share those places with many other visitors, which will make the photography adventure even more enjoyable.

 You should expect to wake early to photograph sunrise – in February sunrise is as late as 8am and the Milky Way will appear around 6am.